whossname/azure_ad_openid/README.md

 This is a simple and opinionated OpenID authentication library for Azure Active Directory.
 The following decisions have been made:

-- The authorization response mode is "form_post"
-- The authorization response type is "code id_token"
 - The nonce has a timeout of 15 minutes
 - The callback will reject id_tokens with an iat that is more than 6 minutes old
-- The client secret is not used, so this library can't be used for authorization

-The callback function includes client side validations (found in `AzureADOpenId.VerifyClaims`) for the following id_token fields:
-- c_hash
-- aud
-- tid
-- iss
-- nbf
-- iat
-- exp
-- nonce

-Nonces are stored using an `Agent` called `AzureADOpenId.NonceStore`.

 ## Installation